-Playing rummy can be confusing if you are a new player with all the new terms and gameplay rules you will have to learn.
+Playing rummy can be confusing if you are a new player with all the new terms and rummy rules you will have to learn.
 There are chances that you will misread certain rummy terms while playing the game and end up losing also.
-So, to tackle this situation and to clear all your rummy questions, we have listed out some rummy terms that you may find confusing while playing offline or online rummy.
+So, to tackle this situation and to clear all your rummy game questions, we have listed out some rummy terms that you may find confusing while playing offline or online rummy.

 Deal: A deal starts when the dealer deals you with 13 cards.
 The game starts only when the 13 cards are equally dealt to all the players playing in the game.
 The cards are dealt in a clockwise direction, that is, the player sitting on the left side of the dealer gets the first card.